-- 4 oz part-skim mozzarella, divided
+- 4 oz part-skim mozzarella, shredded, divided

 - 2 tablespoons grated Parmesan

-- Preheat oven to 400 degrees F. Pierce the squash in a few places with a fork and microwave for 1 minute, to slightly soften.
+- Preheat the oven to 400 degrees F. Pierce the squash in a few places with a fork and microwave for 1 minute, to slightly soften.

 - Using a large, sharp knife, cut the squash in half lengthwise.
 Place it on a sturdy cutting board, and work very carefully.
 First slice off the stem end of the squash, then stand the squash upright on this flat end and carefully use your knife to slice it in half.

 - Using a spoon, remove the seeds and pulp.